dbt-labs/docs.getdbt.com/website/docs/tutorial/getting-set-up/setting-up-databricks.md

 ## Initialize your repository and start development

-If you used Partner Connect, you can skip over to [initializing your dbt project](/setting-up-databricks#initialize-your-dbt-project) as the Partner Connect sets you up with an managed repostiory already.
-If not, you will need to create your managed repository connection.
+If you used Partner Connect, you can skip to [initializing your dbt project](/setting-up-databricks#initialize-your-dbt-project) as the Partner Connect provides you with a managed repository.
+Otherwise, you will need to create your managed repository connection.

 ### Setting up an managed repository